 Ybor City, known for its Cuban influence, houses Florida’s oldest restaurant.
 The Columbia Restaurant opened in 1905.
 The family still uses many of the same authentic recipes today.
 Upon entering the restaurant, one is transported back into Havana in its heyday.
 With hand painted tiles and lavish decor, the Columbia holds 15 dining rooms.
 We reserved a table for two at 7pm in the main dining room to watch a traditional Flamenco Show.
 We shared a large dish of Paella to save room for dessert.
 Afterwards we browsed the attached shop for authentic Spanish wares.
 There are other locations for this restaurant, but the original is the only location with the Flamenco dancers.

 After dinner, we browsed numerous bars and shops on the way back to our hotel.
+This was a romantic stop on our Florida to New Orleans drive.

-Day 2, Romantic Cedar Key
+Day 2 Florida to New Orleans Road Trip, Romantic Cedar Key

 Sunday morning we walked to Tampa Bay Brewing Company.
 We sampled various beers and then took a tour.
-Our tour guide educated us on the beer making process.
+Our travel guide educated us on the beer making process.
 Of course, we bought a six pack and some specialty glasses before we left.

 Day 3 Road Trip to Marianna